Is there a long-term lease?

 What are the office hours?

-Office hours are 8am to 5pm Monday through Saturday and by appointment during closed hours.
+Office hours are 9am to 2pm Monday through Friday, 9am through noon on Saturday, and by appointment during closed hours.

 What are the gate hours?